GSA/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 Usage metrics provide a comprehensive overview of how your intranet is being used.
 Some key metrics to consider include:

-* Visitors: The number of individual users who visit your intranet within a specific timeframe.
+* **Visitors**: The number of individual users who visit your intranet within a specific timeframe.
-* Views: The total number of pages viewed on your intranet, including repeated views of a single page.
+* **Views**: The total number of pages viewed on your intranet, including repeated views of a single page.
-* Session duration: The amount of time users spend on your intranet in a single visit.
+* **Session duration**: The amount of time users spend on your intranet in a single visit.
-* Bounce rate: The percentage of users who leave the intranet site after viewing only one page.
+* **Bounce rate**: The percentage of users who leave the intranet site after viewing only one page.
 A high bounce rate could indicate that users aren't finding the information they need or that the site isn't user-friendly.
-* Pages per session: This metric provides an average of the number of pages a user visits during a single session.
+* **Pages per session**: This metric provides an average of the number of pages a user visits during a single session.
 High values may indicate that users are engaging with multiple resources or tools during their visit, which can be a positive sign of engagement and utility.
-* Peak usage times: Identifying peak usage times can help you schedule updates, maintenance, or crucial announcements when they're most likely to reach users.
+* **Peak usage times**: Identifying peak usage times can help you schedule updates, maintenance, or crucial announcements when they're most likely to reach users.

 These metrics help determine the reach of your intranet, highlight high-traffic areas, reveal where users spend most of their time, and uncover usage patterns that can guide optimization efforts.